Getting Started: photoSentinel Tempo

 Step 3 - Set up and test your hardware

-Follow the video tutorial below to set-up your equipment and check that it is connecting to the network and uploading photos.
+Follow the video tutorial above to set-up your equipment and check that it is connecting to the network and uploading photos.

 Test your system for at least 24 hours before proceeding with on-site installation, checking that photos are being uploaded correctly and with the desired camera settings.